ibm-cloud-docs/dr-automation-powervs/troubleshooting.md

 This issue occurs when the system is unable to receive the required usage data for billing.
 Possible reasons include:

 - Usage data is not received from the KSYS orchestrator within 12 hours.
-- Deployment time exceeds 12 hours without usage reporting.
+- The deployment exceeds 12 hours without usage reporting.
-- Communication failure between the orchestrator and the Service Broker.
+- The Communication failure between the orchestrator and the Service Broker.

 The service is not fully blocked, and you can continue to perform **get** operations by using API, SDK, or Terraform.

 ### How to fix it
 {: tsResolve}

-1. Verify that the **Orchestrator** is active and running.
+1. Verify that the Orchestrator is active and running.
 2. Check the external connectivity status of the orchestrator.
-3. Ensure that there are no network or proxy configuration issues.
+3. Verify that there are no network or proxy configuration issues.
 4. Confirm that the orchestrator can communicate with IBM Cloud services.
 5. If the issue persists, open a support ticket for further investigation.

+Verify that no network or proxy configuration issues exist.
+If the issue persists, open a support ticket for further investigation.